wp-plugins/quick-contact-form/readme.txt

 = Features =

 *	Drag and drop fields with easy to edit labels and captions.
-*	Range of border styles.
+*	Range of built in styles with custon CSS support.
 *	Display latest messages on dashboard
 *	Custom error and thank-you messages
 *	Multiple form support